British bulldog (game): Bullrush

-Bullrush, in Auckland also called Kingasini, a cacography of King O'Seenie alias King Senio, is commonly played in New Zealand, combining rules similar to those in the games of Red Rover and British Bulldog.
-Initially, the name Bullrush was not applied to a game but to the rushing crowd within the game.
+Bullrush, in Auckland also called Kingasini, a cacography of King O'Seenie alias King Senio, is commonly played in Australia and New Zealand, combining rules similar to those in the games of Red Rover and British Bulldog.
+Initially, the name Bullin rush was not applied to a game but to the rushing crowd within the game.

+Possibly due to the culture of very hard contact sports that are normalized in the cultures of Australia and New Zealand, this version tends to be played in a very rough fashion, with full tackling instead of tagging, multiple catchers attacking one runner and piling onto them while they are on the ground ('stacks-on'), and the requirement that a runner be completely subdued on the ground to be considered caught.
+Minor injuries are common, and are considered a normal part of play.

-Two parallel goal lines are drawn about 20–30 metres apart.
+Two parallel goal lines are drawn about 20 to 30 metres apart.
 One chosen person, the catcher, stands between the goals; the other players line up behind one of the goal lines in front of the catcher.
-The latter calls a person by name who must run from one goal to another.
-The person who is touched or tackled has to call out the next runner.
-The person who safely reaches the other side has the choice to call out "Bullrush!" and everyone else starts running across the open space without being tagged (or tackled) by the catcher who must then try to tag as many players as possible.
-Everyone caught becomes a helper of the catcher and has to take place in the middle of the field.
-The first (or last) one caught is the catcher for the next game.
+The latter calls a person by name, who must run from one goal to another.
+A person who is tackled and subdued on the ground has to call out the name of the next runner.
+The player who safely reaches the other side has the choice to call out "Bullrush!" and everyone else then starts running across the open space, trying to avoid being tackled and brought to the ground by the catcher(s) who must try to stop as many players as possible.
+Everyone caught becomes a helper of the catcher and has to join the catcher in the middle of the field.
+The first (or last) person caught becomes the catcher for the next game.

 Both the catcher and the successful runner are authorized to call out "Bullrush!" for starting the run.
 The runners caught are tackled to the ground by the catcher who calls "1–2–3 – You’re in the middle with me!".

 A tackle variant played in some suburbs of Wellington during the 1970s was called "Downhill Bullrush".
-Runners begin at the top of a steep, heavily forested hill and catchers are positioned about half-way down the hill.
+Runners begin at the top of a steep, heavily forested hill, and catchers stand about half-way down the hill.